AIMLab-UBC/MIDL2020/README.md

         | Dataset | Usage |
         | ------------- |:-------------:|
         | `SubtypePatchDataset` | It loads patch images from H5 files and applies preprocess steps.|

+    - Inside `data` sub-module, `data/create_patient_groups.py` is the helper script to split the dataset by patients.

 - `utils` is the sub-module that contains simple but useful function snippet.